STI College Rewrites Its Energy Future with Mabuhay Energy

 In a strategic move toward financial efficiency and sustainability, STI College Sta.
 Rosa has officially transitioned its power supply to Mabuhay Energy Corporation (MECO), a rapidly growing licensed Retail Electricity Supplier (RES) in the Philippines.

 This milestone was executed under the government's Retail Competition and Open Access (RCOA) program.
-Mandated by the Electric Power Industry Reform Act (EPIRA), RCOA empowers qualified "contestable customers" — establishments meeting the energy consumption threshold set by the Energy Regulatory Commission (ERC) — to break away from traditional franchise distribution utilities and directly choose their electricity providers.
+Mandated by the Electric Power Industry Reform Act (EPIRA), RCOA empowers qualified "contestable customers" (establishments that meet the energy consumption threshold set by the Energy Regulatory Commission, or ERC) to break away from traditional franchise distribution utilities and directly choose their electricity providers.

 By making this switch, STI College Sta.
 Rosa gains customized energy solutions tailored to an educational institution's fluctuating daily and seasonal power demands.
 Partnering with Mabuhay Energy unlocks key operational advantages for the campus, including real-time energy management, cost optimization, and a dedicated energy partner that actively caters to the school's unique power needs and operational concerns.